If you’ve been using WordPress.com for very long, you’ve likely run into some variation of the grand “com v. org”…

 WordPress is an open source content management system.
 That is, it is software that anyone can download and use for free to build a website without having to code that website by hand.
 “Open source” means that the code behind the software is openly shared and available to anyone to work with, so WordPress is developed, supported, and maintained by the community at large, and not by any one company.

-A couple of years after WordPress came on the scene, Matt Mullenweg (the founding developer of WordPress) noticed that a lot of people were saying “I really love WordPress, but I don’t want to bother with keeping my WordPress site updated myself, or worry about backups or security.
+A couple of years after WordPress came on the scene, Matt Mullenweg (co-founder of WordPress) noticed that a lot of people were saying “I really love WordPress, but I don’t want to bother with keeping my WordPress site updated myself, or worry about backups or security.
 I wish all that was managed for me, so I could just focus on blogging.”

 To meet this demand, Matt created WordPress.com, which is a managed, shared hosting platform that uses WordPress, and that handles all of the updates, backups, and security for its users.
 Unlike WordPress itself, WordPress.com is a company with employees whose job it is to develop, maintain, and support the WordPress.com platform.